shajmun/nyc-high-school-sat-analysis/README.md

 ## Project Overview

+This project is part of Associate Data Scienctist Track by Datacamp.
 In this project, I analyzed SAT performance data from New York City public schools to uncover key insights about educational achievement across the five boroughs.
 Using Python and pandas, I explored which schools excel in mathematics, identified top-performing institutions, and examined variability in test scores across different regions.

 ## Dataset